New to the world of international schools?

 All international schools are profit-making.
 Some put those profits back into the school in some form or another- ‘not for profit schools generally put their surplus into improved facilities and supplies, while for ‘profit schools’ also provide dividends to shareholders and owners.
 Don’t use school stereotypes as a substitute for diligent research on school quality.
 Take the time and energy to look at specific criteria, at demographics, at people, and to network around the international teaching world.
 Also investigate the structure of the school, especially its board, the by-laws, and the school charter.
 How long can board members serve?
 Does the school require a certain number of board members to be parents of children currently in the school?
 Does an embassy get to elect a member?
 How many board members are local vs. expat?

 The International Baccalaureate (IB) is an international educational foundation based in Geneva, Switzerland.
 Founded in 1968, the IB offers three educational programs for children ages 3–19.
 IB can refer to the organisation itself, any of the following three programs or the diploma or certificates awarded at the end of the diploma program.

 Primary Years Program (PYP)

 Designed for students ages 3-11.
 The program prepares students for the IB Middle Years Program, but is not a prerequisite for it.
 The subject areas of the PYP are language, social studies, mathematics, science and technology, arts, and personal, social, and physical education.
 The IB Primary Years Program focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
-Assessment is carried out by teachers according to strategies provided by the International Baccalaureate (IB) and in accordance with the guidelines outlined in the curriculum model.
+Teachers conduct assessments following the strategies provided by the International Baccalaureate (IB) and in accordance with the guidelines outlined in the curriculum model.
 These guidelines outline what the students should have learned and the assessments are designed to evaluate their understanding and mastery of the material.

 Middle Years Program (MYP)